sspaeti/listmonk-rss/README.md

    - Automatically creates and schedules newsletters based on the Python script.

-3. To manually trigger the workflow:
+3. To manually trigger the workflow for testing:
    - Go to Actions → Listmonk RSS
    - Click "Run workflow"
+   - Check in Listmonk whether the draft campaign has been created

 <details>